FzComet206/Volumetirc-Rendering/README.md

 - Calculate the distance between Point A and Point B from the Ray Sphere intersection function.

-- Define a ratio of steps/distance, for example 40 steps/ 100 distance (wordspace coordinate).
+- Define a ratio of steps/distance, for example 40 steps/ 100 distance (world space coordinate).

 - Calculate the number of steps and step size in between Point A and Point B.